farscapian/lnplay.live/README.md

 TODO

-# Backend Development Environment
+# Development Environment

 Front-end developers can develop however they want.
-The easiest solution is just running `lnplay` locally on your dev machine which exposes 5 core lightning nodes to your localhost (`127.0.0.1:6001-6006`)
+The easiest solution is just running `lnplay` locally on your dev machine which exposes 5 core lightning nodes to your localhost (`127.0.0.1:6001-6006/websocket`).

 Backend development requires the following repo and a local docker engine.
-Debian-based is usually best.
-Recommend to `git clone --recurse-submodules https://github.com/farscapian/lnplay ~/git/lnplay`.
-During the hackathon we'll be working on the `tabconf2023` branch.
+To get the code run `git clone --recurse-submodules https://github.com/farscapian/lnplay ~/git/lnplay`.
+We will be working on the `tabconf` branch.
+Before making commits, do a `git pull`, then make your commits, then `git push` and let everyone know you made changes to `tabconf` branch.

 # Future work